-Safety, Security and Substance Abuse Awareness
+Substance Abuse Awareness

-The College provides many activities and functions for students to foster their awareness of safety, security, and substance abuse matters.
+The College provides many activities and functions for students to foster their awareness of substance abuse matters.
 The following is a partial listing that may be used to inform students and employees:

-- Posters located in designated areas, throughout the year. - Awareness sessions at new student orientation - Speakers addressing specific issues, such as date rape, alcoholism, crime awareness, etc.
+- Posters located in designated areas, throughout the year. - Awareness sessions at new student orientation - Speakers addressing specific issues, such as, alcoholism - Residence Hall and Student Handbooks. - Annual Safety and Security Reports (available online and on each campus) - Substance abuse brochures and posters